h-be/acorn-ui/src/README.md

 The aspects of redux which interact asynchronously with Holochain, use a library called “hc-redux-middleware” https://www.npmjs.com/package/@holochain/hc-redux-middleware

+___

+HTML5 Canvas drawing

+The folder where this all happens is `drawing`.

+`drawing/index.js` exports a `render` function which is the main one.
+It handles the drawing of everything from the redux state, onto the Canvas.
+A new paint occurs every time the redux state is udpated.
+It is very fast, so performance is not an issue.
+In order to repaint, first it clears what was drawn on the Canvas, then paints everything fresh.

+Canvas is fairly easy to work with.
+Great resources for it can be found at MDN: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API.

+It uses other functions from the folder such as `drawGoal` `drawEdge`, etc. Files with `draw` in their name are for painting elements to the Canvas.

+Because of "zooming and panning" features, there are two coordinate systems that we need to deal with.
+The regular coordinate system of the browser window, which appear in browser events like clicks and mousemove, etc. Then there's the zoomed and panned coordinate system of the Canvas. `coordinateSystems.js` has functions for converting from either one to the other.
+Internally it uses Matrix math to handle the conversion.

+`layoutFormula.js` contains the 'auto-layout' algorithm that determines that layout the of the Goals on the screen.

+`eventDetection.js` is used to check whether mousemove events, and mouseclick events occur "over" a Goal so that we can change and update the UI, with hover states, or selection.

+___

 This is a sample snapshot of the redux state